The Oldest Confession

 The Oldest Confession is a 1958 novel, the first of twenty-five by the American political novelist and satirist Richard Condon.
 It was published by Appleton-Century-Crofts.
 The novel is a tragicomedy about the attempted theft of a masterpiece from a museum in Spain.
 It can be classified as a caper story or caper novel, a subset of crime novels.
 The book deals with issues of money, greed, ethics and morality.
 It was adapted into a film retitled The Happy Thieves.

-The Title
+Title

 The title is inspired, as many of Condon's quotes, from The Keener's Manual, the fictional book he had also written.